 As settlers moved west, they brought the pre-conceived notion that predators held no real value in the natural world.
-It was during the westward expansion of the late 19th century and through the first few decades of the 20th century that, this top-level carnivore was wiped out in the American West.
+It was during the westward expansion of the late 19th century, and through the first few decades of the 20th century, that wolves were wiped out in the American West.
 The frontier had been tamed, but at what cost?
 It took several more decades for people to begin to recognize unforeseen ecological consequences of this eradication.

 Unwarranted Fears and Misplaced Blame

 Scientific research, especially in recent decades, has revealed how critically important wolves and other top-level carnivores are to natural systems around the world.
 While wolves have made considerable progress, recovery is still underway.
 Large portions of the West are either completely devoid of wolves or just beginning to witness their return.

 Since before their reintroduction and throughout their ongoing recovery, there has been much unwarranted fear and concern, mostly in rural areas, over what the return of wolves would bring.
 This was the case throughout the West, but especially in Idaho, where the legislature and governor were a driving force behind hysteria-driven anti-wolf fear and misinformation.
 Still today, a commonly shared belief is that wolves will explode in numbers and consume everything in their path.
 This ominous vision, portraying a purely mythological creature, suggests that wolves will eat all of the big game animals.
 Once they have eaten all the elk and deer, they will move on to smaller animals such as rabbits, until after draining all of nature’s bounty, they will ultimately turn to humans as a source of food.
 If that sounds overstated, one need only look at the Wolf Disaster Emergency Bill promulgated in 2011 to see that this type of unwarranted fear has been officially promoted in Idaho.
 Decades later, none of the dire predictions have come to pass.